 This assessment only addresses surface soil sample data from 0 to 6 inches bgs and does not include samples taken from 0 to 24 inches bgs.
-Considering soil samples 0 to 24 inches bgs may underestimate the true concentration of water-insoluble contaminants deposited on and likely to remain at the ground surface where individuals are most likely to come in contact with them.
+Considering soil samples 0 to 24 inches bgs may underestimate the true concentration of water-insoluble contaminants deposited on and likely to remain at the ground surface where individuals are most likely to contact them.